NancyHarvey/solas/README.md

 org using the GitHub GUI, for example https://github.com/samsung-cnct/zabra
 - [Duplicate](https://help.github.com/articles/duplicating-a-repository/)
-this repo (https://github.com/samsung-cnct/solas) and push it to the `zabra` repo you created in the previous step.
-Note the arguments to clone and push
+this repo (https://github.com/samsung-cnct/solas) and push it to the `zabra` repo you created in the previous step (note the arguments to clone and push)

 ```
 git clone --bare https://github.com/samsung-cnct/solas.git